Decision Check

 What do I need to provide?

-The decision being considered, the key number involved, and the context that explains why confidence is in question.
+The decision being considered, the key metric involved, and the context that explains why confidence is in question.
+No formal documentation is required to begin.

 How long does it take?

-Most Decision Checks are completed within 2–5 days depending on complexity and availability of context.
+Most Decision Checks are completed within 2–5 business days, depending on the complexity of the situation and how much context is provided at the outset.

-Decision Check is best suited for one decision and the core KPI or small set of metrics driving it.
+Decision Check is best suited to one decision and the core KPI or small set of metrics driving it.
+Broader alignment issues are better addressed through a Clarity Sprint™.

 Before leadership commits, verify the number.

 Bring the decision, the number, and the uncertainty.
-InformatiQx will determine whether leadership should proceed, constrain the decision, or stop before committing further.
+InformatiQx will return a clear, written verdict — proceed, constrain, or stop — so leadership can move with confidence or course-correct before the cost compounds.